seunwase/DataArchive/README.md

 ## Data Source
 The data will be sourced from kaggle
+-Justification of Data Selection: Climate change amongst others is one the bane of the world today, with wild fires, extreme tempeatures and other vices, one of he proposed solution is a shift from hydrocarbons to new sources of clean energy. hydropower and solar energy fall into this category.
+Data from the consumption which can reflect the adoption of this energy sources over the years will be useful in deducing insights and creating questions that could aid global transition.
+Our Data set suits this purpose as its  structured and the availability of a common column (key) for joining the two tables.
+The data also has the numerical column for an aggregation to find the average country consumption between 2000 - 2020

 ## Steps followed for this project
 The following steps was followed in this project